- Zimbabwe’s 2013 constitution provides for an executive president, limited to serving a maximum of two five-year terms.

 The ZEC has suffered from a shortage of resources, with its budget allocation standing at less than half of the sum demanded.
 The Commission has also had to contend with a change of leadership following the sudden departure of ZEC chairperson Justice Rita Makarau on 8 December 2017, and her replacement with Justice Priscilla Chigumba on 1 February 2018.
 Civil society has expressed concerns about executive interference in the work of the commission and the absence of parliamentary oversight.

-A nomination court will sit on 14 June to determine which candidates are eligible to contest the elections.
-If, as is likely, more than two individuals stand for the presidency, then one candidate must obtain more than 50% of the vote, otherwise a second-round run-off will be held.
+Fifty-five political parties successfully nominated candidates for the elections, including 23 presidential aspirants.
+If no presidential candidate achieves over 50% of the vote on 30 July, then a second-round run-off will be held on 8 September.
 Given that support for Mnangagwa is concentrated in Midlands and Masvingo provinces, opposition politician David Coltart has speculated that ZANU-PF will struggle to maintain its level of support in the three Mashonaland provinces which historically backed Mugabe.
 Mnangagwa has not been aided in this task by the entrance of the National Patriotic Front, a new party supposedly backed by those loyal to Mugabe.
 Turn-out is likely to determine whether Mnangagwa can win an absolute majority in the first round and thus avoid a run-off.

 Many Zimbabweans remain concerned that the Zimbabwe Defence Forces (ZDF) will intervene to guarantee a Mnangagwa victory.
 In May 2018, Terence Mukupe, deputy finance minister, told a ruling party meeting that the military would not hand over power.
 In December 2017, Christopher Mutsvangwa, a special advisor to the president, promised that ZANU-PF “will mobilise heavily, working with the ZDF.”
 Zimbabweans will recall that Mnangagwa chaired the Joint Operations Command at the time of the 2008 elections.
 Former military officers now occupy important positions in the ruling party and government.
 Ex-ZDF Commander Constantine Chiwenga is now Vice-President of Zimbabwe and has taken responsibility for the Ministry of Defence; Lieutenant General (Retd.)
 Sibusiso Moyo serves as Minister of Foreign Affairs and International Trade, while Air Chief Marshall (Retd.)
 Perrance Shiri was appointed as Minister of Lands, Agriculture and Rural Resettlement.
 All three have joined ZANU-PF’s politburo, alongside Lieutenant General (Retd.)
 Engelbert Rugeje, who was installed as National Political Commissar.
 Dr Alex Magaisa, a legal academic, expects that “the election campaign will carry a heavy military complexion.”